MCT-master/mct-master.github.io/_posts/2020-10-16-alena-oscHook-oscRouter.md

 As a novice regardig both parts of this task - on one hand seding sensordata to a DAW in real-time to control parameters' values and on the other hand tweaking parameters and effects in a DAW for audio processing purposes - I had to approach things systematically.

-First step was to send data from my phone to the __OSC Router__ and then in Reaper.
+First step was to send data from my phone to the __OSC Router__ and then in __Reaper__.
 After installing the necessary software and with some help, I managed to do it successfully, but I found it important to document the process - if nothing else, for future reference since it's likely that I will forget some steps and get frustrated if I ever try to do it again from scratch.
 Also because it was a substantial step, taking me almost as much time as the other part of the task.
 So, in this section I will write a few important steps that shouldn't be skipped and some troubleshooting notes.

 #### oscHook